ronaldseoh/algorithmsunlocked/NOTES.md

 - If the array is sorted into nondecreasing order: binary search in only `O(lg n)` time
 - What do you mean when one element is less than another?
   - Numbers
-  - Lexicographic ordering
+  - Strings: Lexicographic ordering
+  - For other forms of data, need to define being 'less than'

 - Key: The data that we do the sorting over to get an order
   - Satellite data: The information associated with the key but not the one we base our sorting

-- Then how do we get the array to be sorted in the first place?
-  - Let's use sorting algorithms: `Theta(n^2)` or `Theta(n * lg n)` in worst case.
-    - Selection Sort
-    - Insertion Sort
-    - Merge Sort
-    - Quick Sort

 - Binary Search: [See the code.](https://link.iamblogger.net/mjw2d)
-  - The idea: Given an array/list of elements, check the index right in the middle to see if the key is bigger or smaller than the one you are looking for.
+  - The idea: Given an array/list of *sorted* elements, check the index right in the middle to see if the key is bigger or smaller than the one you are looking for.
     - If it's larger, then you can safely ignore the second half and only consider the first.
     - If smaller, you can discard the first half instead.
     - Continue checking the middle index to discard one of the two halves, until you get exactly the key you are looking for.